Skip to content

 Choose sustainable patio furniture

-What applies to the wooden floor also applies to your Patio furniture: when purchasing a patio table, chairs or the Garden lounger the purchase of products of tropical origin wherever possible.
+What is true for the wooden floor is also true for your Patio furniture: avoid when purchasing patio table, chairs or the Garden lounger purchasing products of tropical origin wherever possible.
 High-quality plastic alternatives are a possible alternative.

-However, FSC-certified products made from regional woods are a very sustainable alternative.
+However, FSC-certified goods, which are made from regional woods, serve as a very sustainable alternative.
 Just as weatherproof as the popular tropical woods, for example, is Robinia wood.

-It is particularly sustainable if you choose your furniture for the terrace buy used and upgrade them a bit or even build yourself - for example, from discarded oak planks.
+It is especially sustainable if you choose your furniture for the terrace buy used and upgrade them a bit or even build yourself - For example, from discarded oak planks.

-3. use flower pots in a variety of ways on the patio
+3. use flower pots in a variety of ways on the terrace

-Whether hanging or standing, you should furnish your sustainable patio with all kinds of plants (especially herbs, fruit and insect-friendly shrubs) in flower pots.
+Both hanging and standing, you should outfit your sustainable patio with all sorts of plants (especially herbs, fruits, and insect-friendly shrubs) in planters.
 They are extremely insect friendly, serve as Privacy screen and are also an enriching one, decorative element.

 Herbs

-Many Herb species look wonderful, smell good, attract insects and also expand your culinary offer in the climate-friendly cuisine.
-Here are some herbs that are particularly suitable for growing on the patio:
+Many Types of herbs look wonderful, smell good, attract insects and also expand your culinary offer in the climate friendly cuisine.
+Here are some herbs that are particularly suitable for growing on the terrace:

 • Chives